sigurd4/enneagram/README.md

 Experiments are not conclusive, but so far, points towards the model being too simplistic, taking each archetype to the extreme, without accounding for neuances, and often being axiomatically wrong, which has grave consequenses.

+## Effect on the self

 It can be assumed, that, as if by wish fulfillment, one becomes more as one described onself when making the enneagram, except only a simplistic charicature of the logical extremes of each archetype.
-This is a way to achieve a rapid mental breakdown.
+This is an effective way to achieve a rapid mental breakdown.

-## Effect on the self

 Using this program made me selfish, destructive, highly-emotional (turns out it created disregulation, not regulation.) and unable to think in neuances.